-No matter what the season, a pair of waterproof leather boots should always be a part of your shoe rotation.
-They come in handy during spring showers or damp winters; buy a good pair and you’ll easily get a few years out of them.
+Regardless of the season, a pair of waterproof leather boots should always be a part of your shoe rotation.
+They come in handy during spring showers or damp winters; buy a good pair and they’ll last for years.

-During winters, a waterproof boot – with or without insulation – does a better job of blocking wind and the cold that comes along with it.
+During winters, a waterproof boot also does a better job of blocking wind and the cold over regular boots.

-That being said, curating a list of such boots is easier said than done.
-They are distributed across so many sub-categories that it’s hard to fit all on a single buyer’s guide.
+Curating a list of such boots is easier said than done.
+They are distributed across so many categories and brands that it’s hard to fit all of them on a single buyer’s guide.

-When buying a pair, it is important to pay attention to what the marketing tells you.
-It is easy to be misled by terms or phrases such as ‘treated with a water-resistant finish’ or ‘water-repellent’ and confuse it with water-proofing.
+When buying a pair, it is important to pay attention to the marketing literature.
+It is easy to be misled by terms like ‘treated with a water-resistant finish’ or ‘water-repellent’ and confuse it with water-proofing.

 There are different kinds of waterproof inner linings.
 Some brands use Gore-Tex.
-Others, like Cole Haan, Merrell, and Keen use in-house tech.
+Others, like Cole Haan and Johnston & Murphy use in-house tech.

-Next, you need to decide what do you need the boot for.
-Do you want a dressy pair for work, or a casual-wear boot for urban outings?
-On the other hand, if winter leather boots are what you’re after, then you’re going to be needing a lot more than mere waterproofing.
+Next, we need to decide what occasion is the boot for.
+Is it a dressy pair for work, or a casual-wear boot for urban outings?
+On the other hand, if winter leather boots are what you’re after, then you need a lot more than mere waterproofing.

-To make the process simple, we’ve split the guide into three boot categories:
+To make the search process simple, we’ve grouped this guide into three categories:

-A) Dress boots: These are sleek Chelsea, Lace-up, or Moc-toe silhouettes with low-profile outsoles that can be worn with business suits and dress pants.
+A) Dress boots: These are sleek Chelsea or Chukka silhouettes with low-profile outsoles that can be paired with business casuals.
 The sole and upper design differentiates a dress Chelsea Boot from a casual one.
 For example, casual boots like the Blundstone or Dr. Martens (the next category) have an aggressive outsole design with thicker leather uppers and work-boot trims.

-B) Casual, work-boots, and athletic-inspired: This is a massive category that houses the widest range of waterproof leather boots.
+B) Casual, work-boots, and athletic-inspired: This category houses the widest range of waterproof leather boots.
 These versatile shoes are best used as casual wear and non-PPE work boots.

-Some of the shoes have a casual-formal look to them and can pass off as office wear.
-Though some boots can be used as mild winter-wear, we recommend you take a look at our last category for products designed specifically for cold weather.
+Some of the shoes have a casual-formal appearance and can pass off as office wear.
+Though some boots can be used during winter, we recommend shoes from the next category for purpose-designed cold weather footwear.